 Now, in the hearts of men, Nothing accepted the grand illusion and forgot that it was nothing.
 And Nothing would not be lonely until the end of time, when Nothing would be nothing once more.

 Preamble to the Novel "Nonsistance" by Michael Armocida

 What is Reality?

 The concept expressed in the poem shown above is nothing new.
 At the heart of Buddhism is the belief that the individual self is false and that we are all one.
-Even science believes that everything in the Universe: every galaxy, every star, every planet, and the stuff that makes up every person existed together as a singularity (a single entity outside of time and space) just prior to the big bang.
+Even science believes that everything in the Universe, every galaxy, every star, every planet, and the stuff that makes up every person, existed together as a singularity (a single entity outside of time and space).

 At the heart of this philosophy is the idea that consciousness is God, and, as God, everything we experience is a result of our imagination.
 In other words, the Universe does not exist - you are simply imagining it.
 The planet Earth does not exist - you are simply imagining it.
 Time does not exist - you are simply imagining it.
 You do not exist - except in the imagination of your 'cosmic self'.
 Once again, we can turn to science.
 It is now believed that space-time, the very fabric of the Universe, is woven of quantum foam - the smallest of quantum particles.
 These little particles are observed to peek in and out of existence, like bubbles.
 Hence the term foam.
 In other words, in one plank-length (the smallest measurement of time) a particle of quantum foam exists, and in the next plank-length, it ceases to exist.
 Then, it exists again.